 Subscribe here to stay up to date with rules and regulations covering drone (UAS) operations.

-*In addition to the drone pilot training program, there are additional fees levied by the NAAs you need to consider.
-That includes issuing Remote Pilot Certificate, registering UAS operators and others.
+*In addition to the drone pilot training program, you need to consider additional fees levied by the NAAs.
+That includes issuing Remote Pilot Certificates, registering UAS operators and others.
 Press here to review the IAA applicable fees.

 Disclaimer: This article aims to provide the most recent general information.
 However, it is your responsibility to refer to guidance, rules and regulations issued by the respective National Aviation Authority and the European Union Aviation Safety Agency (EASA).
 Avtrain will not be held responsible for any damages that could arise from using this website and acting upon the information that it contains.